-Excerpt from Book 2 “Exile’s Escape”
+Jesse and Snake from “Exile’s Escape”

-esse Johnstone, frontiersman, physician, man-killer and the first of the “old ones,” after years in the Scorch, has come back to Saint Louis and stayed at the behest of his commander and long-time friend, Gage Thomas, despite the dangers.
+Jesse Johnstone, frontiersman, physician, man-killer and the first of the “old ones,” after years in the Scorch, has come back to Saint Louis and stayed at the behest of his commander and long-time friend, Gage Thomas, despite the dangers.
 As their hated Agnomen, the Synopians are vowed to Jesse’s death, seemingly from natural causes.